jackkershaw/portfolio/README.md

   - coding button (fa icon wrapped in button probably)
 - accesibility improved reccommended by MDN:
   - Make clickable bits of header accessible on keyboard: https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Keyboard?utm_source=devtools&utm_medium=a11y-panel-checks-keyboard#clickable_elements_must_be_focusable_and_should_have_interactive_semantics
+  - add icons for tech stack [like on this one](https://www.jackherizsmith.com/#projCaf), technologies you know.
+Is better to have more visual.
+Put [icons from technology on here](https://roadmap.sh/frontend)

 ## How to run locally